navikt/pyarxaas/docs/user-guide/using-dataset.rst

 Additionally each attribute has a :ref:`attribute_type` describing the re-identification risk and sensitivity associated with the attribute.

-In the case where a attribute is Quasiidentifying a hierarchy object can be added (Read more about hierarchies here).
+In the case where a attribute is Quasi-identifying a hierarchy object can be added (Read more about hierarchies here).

 :ref:`dataset` contains

 - Tabular dataset
 - :ref:`attribute_type` for the dataset fields/attributes
-- (optional) hierarchies for the quasiidentfiying attributes
+- (optional) hierarchies for the quasi-identifying attributes

 Construction